nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Cross-platform**: Able to transfer the software and its data from one OS to another without creating any problem.
+* **Cross-platform**: Able to transfer the software and its data from one OS to another without creating any problem
-* **First execution**: The very first time the software is set up.
+* **First execution**: The very first time the software is set up
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**